MightyBurger/curveball/README.md

 This repository is a Cargo workspace with the following crates:

 - `curveball` - Binary crate; compiles to the GUI tool.
-- `curveball-cli` - Binary crate; compiles to the CLI tool.
-- `curveball-lib` - Library crate containing functions to generate the various curves.
+- `lib-curveball` - Library crate containing functions to generate the various curves.

-This organization makes `curveball-cli` faster to compile since Cargo does not include all the dependencies of the GUI application.

 ## Is it any good?